electrode-io/electrode-native/README.md

 ### Trying it

-We have created a [step by step guide], for iOS and Android, to present some of the concepts and features of Electrode Native, through the building of a simple mobile application showing a list of movies.
+We have created a [step by step guide], for iOS and Android, to present some of the concepts and features of Electrode Native, through the development of a simple mobile application listing some movies.

 ## Documentation